tbang618/CC24/CrossCompiler/Debian.md

 # Building GCC Cross-Compiler on Debian
-This is the tutorial specifically for building the tool-chain on a Debian machine.
+This is the tutorial specifically for building the GCC cross-compiler on Debian Linux system.

-1. Build the cross-compiler

 ## Preparations
 A **cross-compiler** is a compiler on a host machine that builds binaries for a different machine.
 Since I'm on Debian, GCC and Binutils should already be installed.
 We are going to use these pre-installed versions to ==build new versions for another target platform==.